 Federal Tax Debt

-Any borrower that is behind on paying federal taxes is not eligible for an FHA loan.
-The borrower will either need to pay off the tax debt or arrange payments and develop a payment history before applying for an FHA loan.
+Any borrower behind on paying federal taxes is not eligible for an FHA loan.
+The borrower will need to pay off the tax debt or arrange payments and develop a payment history before applying for an FHA loan.

 Deferred Student Debt